Louise Thaden: Marriage

 McPhetridge met Herbert von Thaden, who was a United States Army Signal Corps pilot and engineer who worked on developing the first American all-metal aircraft, the Thaden T-2.
 McPhetridge and von Thaden were married in San Francisco on June 19, 1928.
 By 1929, Louise Thaden had become only the fourth woman to hold a transport pilot rating.

 Records

 Thaden rapidly became a major figure in the aviation world and set many world performance records and won many major flying events.
 In 1929, she became the first pilot to hold the women's altitude, endurance and speed records in light planes simultaneously.
 Thaden set the women's altitude record in December 1928 with a mark of 20,260 feet.
 In March 1929, she set the women's endurance record with a flight of 22 hours, 3 minutes, 12 seconds.

-Women were barred from air racing from 1930 to 1935, due to sexism.
+Following the fatal crash of Florence Klingensmith at the 1933 International Air Races, women were not allowed to enter the national air racing competition in 1934 due to sexism.